 Applicants may be invited to attend an audition/interview.
 Alternate arrangements may be possible for candidates applying from a great distance.
 Additional requirements pertaining to a candidate's specific area of study may apply.
-A design student will be asked to submit a portfolio of a maximum of 20 images.
+A design student will be asked to submit a portfolio that effectively represents their body of work/research to date.

-3. New Media Major
+New Media Major